Evening Shade, Arkansas

 Evening Shade is a city in southwest Sharp County, Arkansas, United States.
 As of 2022, the population was 429.

 Name origin

 Evening Shade was named in 1817 from the density of shade cast by the tall pine timber on an adjacent hill.

 History

+Evening Shade was a part of Lawrence County until 1868.
+In July 1868, Evening Shade became the county seat of the newly created Sharp County.
+In 1894, Hardy, in the northern part of the county, was given the designation of county seat alongside Evening Shade.
+The two cities served as the county seats of Sharp County until 1967, when Ash Flat became the county seat.

 On March 6, 2022, a strong EF2 tornado struck the town, impacting two houses.

 It has frequently been noted on lists of unusual place names.

 Geography

 Evening Shade is located at (36.070507, −91.621411).

 According to the United States Census Bureau, the town has a total area of 1.6 sqmi, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Evening Shade has a humid subtropical climate, abbreviated "Cfa" on climate maps.